Perena2ECED/ECE-2112-PA2/README.md

     mean = np.mean(X)
     mean

-    This evaluates to the mean of the 2D array, which is `46.36.`
+    This evaluates to the mean of the two-dimensional array, which is 46.36.
     ```

-* The `std = np.std(X)` is used because the standardization formula looks for the dispersion of the baseline of the raw data or
+* The `std = np.std(X)` is used because the standardization formula looks for the dispersion of the baseline of the raw data, or
   how far each data point is separated from the others.
 The `std()` functions to calculate the standard deviation of the raw data
   in relation to the mean.
     ```
     std = np.std(X)
     std

-    This evaluates to the standard deviation of the 2D array, which is `25.864075471588002 approximately 26.`
+    This evaluates to the standard deviation of the two-dimensional array, which is 25.864075471588002, approximately 26.
     ```

   When the baseline requirements were found, `mean()` and `std()`, the function is asked to be normalized using element-wise array